mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

+src/LowFiRockBlaster/Program.cs, add to Main
 ```
 ...
 			DrawRectangle(new AABB((10, 1), (15, 20)), '|');
 ...
 ```

-`voice`
-A box can be described with two Vec2 structures, bounded by edges aligned on the x and y axis.
-We call this an Axis Aligned Bounding Box or AABB.
-This is a simple description of space in a simulation, and it is used for many kinds of clalculations.
 notice I'm again using public static functions, and calling a common function that has the logic written once
-	computer programmers need to have a Single Point Of Truth wherever possible, even at the cost of performance.
+	In most cases, computer programmers focus on having a Single Point Of Truth wherever possible, even at the cost of performance.
-	Being undisciplined about a Single Point of Truth will lead to technical debt, which is one of the Invisible Wizard Problems that I'm trying to avoid in this tutorial.
+	Being undisciplined about a Single Point of Truth leads to technical debt, which is an Invisible Wizard Problems that I'm trying to avoid in this tutorial.
+	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug.
+		This creates less confusion, and less cognitive load.
+	It is true that inlining, or writing the function again, will improve runtime speed.
+		But the runtime speed improvement is tiny compared to the lost programmer time when reading, writing, and fixing the code.
 	Single Point Of Truth is an optimization for the Programmer, not for the computer.
-	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug in it.
-It limits how many places we can be confused.
-	If you are concerned about runtime efficiency, stop.
-We can always inline our functions as a final optimization step, after our code works exactly how we want.
+		This is right to do because most of the time, the programmer's costs is much higher than runtime costs for the computer.

+Width and Height are public properties, which are methods that look like functions. these only use get methods.
+	You'll see set properties later in the tutorial.

 Also, notice how I am naming my variables.
 I make my public variables capitalized, which is the standard for C# properties.
 	I do this intentionally, with the understanding that these variables should actually be private members with public property accessors.
-	To be clear, if I were doing this tutorial myself, I would convert public members into a private member with public property get and set methods.
+	If I were doing this tutorial myself, I would convert public members into a private members with public property get and set methods.
-	I am leaving the variables public because it is easier for you to copy, will make no difference to the syntax, and I assume you can change the code if you want.
+	I am leaving the variables public because it is easier for you to copy, and will make no functional difference to the syntax.

-In my coding style, lowercase member variables are primitives, which should actually not be accessed publicly,
+In my coding style, lowercase member variables are explicitly primitives, which should actually not be accessed publicly,
 	unless the class is a datastructure that exists solely to wrap around those members, like the Vec2 struct.

 `scene`